opral/monorepo/rfcs/git-sdk-requirements/RFC.md

 For that part I need to read how Git WASM outputted lg2.js looks and what it does.

+I think the big idea / confusion is that maybe we don't expose the full file system to users.
+But if you want to talk with your files, you do it through Git SDK?
+Would this make sense?

+I think you can achieve all at least Inlang concerns through API like this.
+Where we don't deal with the file system inside the front end code.

 ### Git inside JS

+Git compiled to JS is simipler.

+You import Git SDK (that wraps around isomorphic git).
+Maybe the big difference and I don't know perhaps the whole idea is that you need to have the file system